 Whether it’s a space to socialise, or to enjoy quiet moments of reflection, a summerhouse is a brilliant way to make the most of your garden – all you need is

-Offering a beautiful mix of prints based on her family’s original art, Vanessa Arbuthnott’s Artist's linens (£52 per metre) are perfect for creating a folksy feel.
+Offering a beautiful mix of prints based on her family’s original art, Vanessa Arbuthnott’s Artist's Collection of fabrics is perfect for creating a folksy feel.
 Opt for pinks, reds and yellows teamed with pea green paint for a cheery summer palette.

-What could be more romantic then dining on the shores of a Swedish lake?
+What could be more romantic than dining on the shores of a Swedish lake?
 Echo the serenity of this natural setting with the classic silhouettes of Scandinavian furniture teamed with rustic materials and textures.

-Danish brand House Doctor has the ideal pieces to achieve the look, including these Walker chairs, £144, linen tablecloths, £96 each, simple ceramics, from £5.75, and rattan accessories, from £54 for a set of three baskets.
+Danish brand House Doctor has the ideal pieces to achieve the look, including Walker chairs, £144, linen tablecloths, £96 each, simple ceramics, from £5.75, and rattan accessories, from £54 for a set of three baskets.